reimagined/resolve/docs/read-side.md

 ### Query a Read Model

-You can query a Read Model from the client side by sending a POST request to the following URL:
+To query a Read Model from the client side, send a POST request to the following URL:

 ```
 http://{host}:{port}/api/query/{readModel}/{resolver}